 - Bat Out of Hell: He's a Were-Bat.

-- Beast Man: Following his transformation, he becomes a humanoid bat-monster.
+- Bat People: Following his transformation, he becomes a humanoid bat-monster, capable of flight and all.

 - Bio-Augmentation: Unfortunately, With Great Power Comes Great Insanity.